 Over the past century, land managers in Oregon and elsewhere in the West adopted an aggressive strategy of suppressing wildfires — even the kinds of fires that George refers to as “good” fires, or low- and moderate-intensity fires that burn during cool weather and don’t threaten people living nearby.
 “Because we haven’t had enough good fires in the last 100 years, we’re starting to see more bad fires,” says George.

 For hikers, walking through an area burned by a “bad” fire can be shocking.
 Yet even severely burned landscapes can and do regenerate — and hiking offers a front-row seat for that process of renewal.
 “For a lot of the species that hang out in the understory, [after a fire] is their window of opportunity,” says Meg Krawchuk, assistant professor of Forestry at Oregon State University.
 Wildflowers, berries and grasses often thrive in the open spaces created by fire, basking in abundant sunlight otherwise rare in Oregon’s coniferous forests.
-(Note: Areas burned by the 2020 wildfires will be closed for some time and pose a serious safety risk, so please avoid them.)
+(Note: Areas burned by the 2020 wildfires are starting to re-open but still pose a serious safety risk, so proceed with caution.
+Respect all closures.)

 Oregon trails offer abundant opportunities to see the impacts of recent or historic fire on a landscape.
 Here are a few ideas to get you started.

 Hurricane Creek Trail, Eagle Cap Wilderness